ThinkDataEd/curriculum/docs/unit2/lesson12.md

 of the day were.

 ###<p style="background: black; color: white; text-align: center;">**Homework**</p>
-For the next 6 days, students will collect data for the *Stress/Chill* campaign either through the UCLA [IDS UCLA](../download/app.md) App or via web browser at [https://portal.idsucla.org](https://portal.idsucla.org "https://portal.idsucla.org"){:target="_blank"}
+For the next 6 days, students will collect data for the *Stress/Chill* campaign either through the [IDS UCLA](../download/app.md) App or via web browser at [https://portal.idsucla.org](https://portal.idsucla.org "https://portal.idsucla.org"){:target="_blank"}